limiaoyu/limiaoyu.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at Intelligent Computing Lab, SIGS of Tsinghua University, working with Prof. Xiu Li(李秀教授).
-Previously, I did my Ph.D. from September 2018 to June 2022 at the School of Informatics, in Xiamen University, China, supervised by Professor Cuihua Li(李翠华教授) and co-supervised by Professor Yanyun Qu (曲延云教授).
+I am an autonomous driving perception algorithm engineer at RoboSense, a leading LiDAR company in China.
+Prior to this role, I completed my Master's degree in Computer Science at Xiamen University from September 2020 to June 2023, under the guidance of Professor Cuihua Li and Professor Yanyun Qu.
+Moreover, I gained valuable industry experience through an internship at Bosch Cross-Domain Computing Solutions Division from May 2022 to August 2022.

 My research interests include, but are not limited to: **Computer Vision** (3D computer vision, point cloud semantic segmentation), **Machine Learning** (weakly-supervised learning, unsupervised learning, transfer learning).
 Recently, I also focus on digital human avatar, including 3D human pose reconstruction, multimodality-driven 3D human motion generation.
 If you are interested in my research or have any use cases that you want to share, feel free to contact me!